 Saliva tests are rapid, inexpensive detection tests but will only detect the presence of a substance a few hours after the last dosage.

 While cocaine addiction can impact life in many ways, there is treatment available that can help reverse negative side effects and restore a healthy quality of life.
 Treatment for cocaine addiction can occur in several formats and settings, allowing patients to receive customized care tailored best to their needs.
-Blueprints for Recovery offers many of these treatments, including:
+The PAC Program offers many of these treatments, including: